 Sooty-bark disease of maple is now well established in the UK, France, Germany, and Austria [3, 12, 14] and was found more recently in Switzerland, the Netherlands, Bulgaria, and the Czech Republic [2–4].

-In 2020, a damaging disease was observed in A. pseudoplatanus trees in one location in Seattle, Washington.
+In early 2020, a damaging disease was observed in A. pseudoplatanus trees in one location in Seattle, Washington.
 As the symptoms and signs appeared to fit sooty-bark disease, samples were sent to Bartlett Tree Research Laboratories.
 There, DNA sequencing confirmed the presence of Cryptostroma corticale (personal communication, Chris Rippey, Seattle Parks and Recreation; and Megan McConnell, Bartlett Tree Research Laboratories).
 This is the first report of the disease in North America.

 If we weren’t transporting fungi all over the world, this never would have happened.
 Now, prevention can only be accomplished by reducing the amount of the host.
 In dry-warm sites of Austria outside of the Alps, A. pseudoplatanus should be incorporated into new stands only as a mixture and in limited numbers .
 Similarly, in southern Britain, where temperatures often favor the disease, it is recommended to reduce the proportion of A. pseudoplatanus where it is used at all .

 However, Phillips & Burdekin suggested that, in Britain, the temperature requirements for disease would restrict it to the south, and greater London in particular .
 They felt that suitable conditions would be infrequent and that, “Unless there is a dramatic change in the summer temperatures in Britain active measures to control the disease would therefore seem to be unnecessary.”